The home of incredible collections from the natural world as well as findings from the prehictoric times

 Kremšnita or cream cake is a traditional dessert made of puff pastry, cream and vanilla custard that every visitor to Bled simply must try.

 It isn't only one of the main attractions to see in Bled, but probably the whole of Slovenia and home to ancient legends.

 Diseñado según el concepto de la góndola veneciana, el barco pletna ha estado en el Lago Bled durante siglos.

 Built on an enormous cliff overlooking a stunning glacial lake of the same name 1000 years ago.

 Close to Triglav National Park, the resort town of Bled has been known as a popular tourist destination for centuries.

 Tallado entre espléndidas paredes verticales por el río Radovna, el desfiladero de Vintgar es un maravilloso destino de viaje de un día.

-Part of the massive limestone plateau that stretches from eastern Italy to Albania, the Slovenian Karst is a magnificent region of Slovenia, famous for a long list of natural and cultural heritage wonders.
+Part of the massive limestone plateau, the Slovenian Karst is famous for a long list of natural and cultural heritage wonders.

 No, no es un cuento de hadas.
 Pero podría serlo.
 Si nunca has visto un antiguo castillo en un acantilado gigante, ahora es tu oportunidad.

 Postojna Cave is a one-of-a-kind natural wonder located in the Karst region of Slovenia and the most visited attraction.